tireddy2/JOSE_HPKE/draft-rha-jose-hpke-encrypt.md

 This specification describes two modes of use for HPKE in JWE:

   *  Integrated Encryption mode, where HPKE is used with a single recipient.
-This setup is conceptually similar to Direct Key Agreement, and is only compatible with JWE Compact Serialization.
+This setup is conceptually similar to Direct Key Agreement.

   *  Key Encryption mode, where HPKE is used with multiple recipients.
-This setup is conceptually similar to Key Agreement with Key Wrapping, and is only compatible with General JWE JSON Serialization, and Flattened JWE JSON Serialization.
+This setup is conceptually similar to Key Agreement with Key Wrapping.

-When the alg value is set to any of algorithms registered by this specification then the 'epk' header parameter MUST be present, and it MUST be a JSON Web Key as defined in {{EK}} of this document.
+When the alg value or enc value is set to any of algorithms registered by this specification then the 'epk' header parameter MUST be present, and it MUST be a JSON Web Key as defined in {{EK}} of this document.

 The "ek" member of an 'epk' will contain the base64url encoded "enc" value produced by the encapsulate operation of the HPKE KEM.

 In all serializations, "ct" will be base64url encoded.

-The two modes (Integrated Encryption, and Key Encryption) can be distinguished by determining whether an "enc" JWE Protected Header parameter is present.

-If "enc" is present in the JWE Protected Header, the mode is Key Encryption; otherwise, the mode is Integrated Encryption.
+If the 'alg' header parameter is set to the 'HPKE-IntEnc' value (as defined in {{IANA}}), HPKE is used in Integrated Encryption mode; otherwise, it is in Key Encryption mode.

 Interested readers will observe this is due to all recipients using the same JWE Protected Header when JSON Serializations are used, as described in {{Section 7.2.1 of RFC7516}}.